abhiaug87/TestingAssignment/README.md

 - Create a folder called "MicrosoftWebDriver" under "C:\Users\yourusername\AppData\Local\Temp" & add the chrome driver version supported by your browser in this folder for the web browser to initiate.
 Make sure you name it as "MicrosoftWebDriver.exe"

-- Right click on UITests in test explorer & click Run
+- Right click on UITests in test explorer, select all the tests & click Run

 F. Running Tests in Headless Mode:

 - Add the tag @Headless in SpecFlow on top of scenario every scenario.
 This is because specflow does not support feature level tags (https://github.com/SpecFlowOSS/SpecFlow/issues/2024)

-- Right click on UITests in test explorer & click Run
+- Right click on UITests in test explorer, select all the tests & click Run

-G. Troubleshooting:

-If the webdriver does not start for some reason & the tests timeout in a few milliseconds:

-- Option 1:
-Close Visual Studio 2019 & close the project folder on your machine.
-Then open the project folder again & open the .sln file with Visual Studio 2019.

-- Option 2:
-Delete the .exe file from your 'Temp' folder & paste the .exe file again from another folder.
-Then run the tests again.

-- Option 3:
-Restart the machine.
-Open the project, clean the solution & run the tests again.

-NB: Please try Option 1 or Option 2 first.
-If it does not work, then try either Option 3.
-In a rare occasion, if there is a webdriver timeout when test runs are in progress, then clean the solution & rerun the tests again.